 - Use separate plates and utensils for cooked and raw foods.

-- Wash thoroughly all plates, utensils, and cutting boards that touched raw meat, poultry, seafood, or eggs before using them again.
-Use hot, soapy water.
+- Use hot, soapy water to thoroughly wash plates, utensils, and cutting boards that touched raw meat, poultry, seafood, eggs, or flour.

 Keep certain types of food separate: